Lingnan garden: By regions

-Gwongdung's gardens have been the mainstream of Lingnan gardens.
+Guangdong's gardens have been the mainstream of Lingnan gardens.
 They have been noted for their inclusion of stone heaps as mock mountains, slowly rising roofs and alleys, various sculptures and carvings, contrasting colors of blue and green, and plants that bloom in all four seasons.
-Gwongsai's gardens tend to be based more on natural landscapes, manifested in stone cliffs and engraved walls.
+Guangxi's gardens tend to be based more on natural landscapes, manifested in stone cliffs and engraved walls.

 Characteristics

 Overall, the most commonly discussed characteristics of Lingnan garden include:

 Layout

 Lingnan garden primarily utilizes courtyard layout.
 The use of courtyard is a prominent trait of Lingnan garden, whose smallness and fineness are said to be comparable with those of classical Japanese garden.
 The vast majority of private Lingnan gardens use courtyard layout.

 Elements

 Artificial mountains

 When it comes to artificial mountains (Jyutping: Gaa2 saan1; Traditional Chinese: 假山), Lingnan garden utilizes (1) cliffs; (2) islands; (3) artificial reefs; and (4) heaps.
 This style rarely uses mud to build artificial mountains.